Combine honey, sea salt, onion powder, and garlic powder and mix well.

 Place the chicken on a parchment-lined baking sheet.

-Press crushed black pepper or finely cut fresh herbs into the chicken breast, if desired.
+Press black pepper or dried herbs into the chicken breast, if desired.

 Bake for 40-50 minutes, until the internal temperature taken with an instant-read thermometer is 165 deg F (74 C).

 Let cool at room temperature about 30 minutes.

 Place chicken breasts in refrigerator until completely chilled before slicing.

 Slice the chicken breast at an angle, as thin or as thick as you like.
 Store in a sealed container in the fridge for up to 1 week.

 The honey marinade will be a thick and paste-like.
 I find it easiest to spread over the chicken breasts with my hands to make sure covers the whole surface.

 When soaking the chicken in fresh water, soak 30 minutes for every 24 hour period it was marinated. ie. 72 hours marinating = 1.5 hours soaking